stineje/CharLib/docs/yaml.md

 * `debug`: A boolean which tells CharLib to display debug messages and store simulation SPICE files.
 Defaults to False.
 * `debug_dir`: The directory to use when storing simulation debug SPICE files.
 Defaults to `debug`.
 * `quiet`: A boolean which tells CharLib to minimize the number of messages and data displayed to the console.
 Defaults to False.
-* `cell omission`: A boolean which tells CharLib what to do if a cell fails to characterize.
+* `omit_on_failure`: A boolean which tells CharLib what to do if a cell fails to characterize.
 Will either skip failed cell and continue with the rest or terminate program entirely depending on what a user selects.
 Defaults to False (terminate program).

 ## Cells
 Specific cells to characterize are specified as entries under the `cells` key.